 What I find fascinating to notice in contemporary society is the so called ‘shift from closed to more open systems’.
 Systems that are fundamentally more complex and connected with their environments.
 Rather then being in a fixed and linear state.
 Therefore, it makes sense that since the dawn of the industrial age, their was no or less need for open or more complex systems.
-The emphasize instead was on linear, closed and predictable systems.
+The emphasise instead was on linear, closed and predictable systems.
 That paradigm did the job for every gem the industrial age brought us.
 However, I find that the industrial model, and especially, the economic – neocapitalistic one also brought a lot of misery in the shape of a single value economy rather then a full value economy in which we also value natural, cultural and social capitals.
 The book ‘can accountants save the world’ goes more in depth regarding these thoughts.
 The systems for the industrial model brought us commodities, but packaged with alienation and decadence resulting in a society that has plenty and yet overflows in misery of its existence.

 The closed systems are predictable and controllable because they are purposely designed to have little interaction with their environments.
 When you design a system like that it is as if you are doing experiments in a controlled environment like for example a laboratory.
 However, this has nothing to do with reality, because reality is oftentimes much more complex, unpredictable and dynamic than such a controlled environment.
 Such a system is only predictable because it is designed this way.
-However, society is becoming more and more complex, globalized and interconnected and these closed systems cannot compete with the innovations that are happening through group consciousness.
+However, society is becoming more and more complex, globalised and interconnected and these closed systems cannot compete with the innovations that are happening through group consciousness.

 - Invention of the personal computer, global accessibility and enough computation power.